sekko27/node-wire-helper/README.md

 # TODOS

-* DONE - Add support to register module root from module (shortcut for registerModuleRoot path.dirname(require.resolve(module)))
 * Use wire instantiation in Sub plugin
-* Add default dummy logger to the CoCModuleLoader
 * Create shortcut for Runner using loader (with registered module root, etc)